Raymond Smith (darts player): PDC

 Smith competed on the DartPlayers Australia tour in 2018; winning five events and topping the rankings to qualify for the 2019 PDC World Darts Championship.
 He also competed in two Australia-held events on the 2018 World Series of Darts, the Melbourne Darts Masters where he lost in the first round to Michael van Gerwen, and the 2018 Brisbane Darts Masters where he beat Michael Smith before being knocked out by Peter Wright.

-Raymond Smith qualified for the 2022 PDC World Darts Championship and reached the last 16 losing to Mervyn King 4–3.
+Raymond Smith qualified for the 2022 PDC World Darts Championship and reached the last 16 losing to Mervyn King 4–3, having led the match 3–1.
 He beat Jamie Hughes, Devon Petersen and Florian Hempel along the way.

 On 4 February 2023, Smith won the second edition of the MODUS Super Series beating Matt Clark in the final in a last leg decider.

 Raymond Smith competed in the inaugural Australian Darts Association Tour in 2025.
 At the end of June, he won all 4 events in the opening weekend.

+Smith was also one of eight players invited to compete in the inaugural ANZ Premier League.
+He reached 4 finals and won 2 of them to end the league phase on top with the most points.
+At finals night, Smith won his semi-final clash against Tim Pusey 8–2 but lost in the final to Simon Whitlock 10–7.
+The winner was also awarded a spot at the 2026 PDC World Darts Championship.
+However, Smith announced that he would have declined the spot at Alexandra Palace, focusing his efforts at the 2025 WDF World Championship instead.

 Personal life

 Raymond has a son, Ky Smith, who is also a professional darts player.
-In the 2022 PDC World Darts Championship, they became the first father-son duo to compete at a World Championship.
+In the 2022 PDC World Darts Championship, they became the first father-son duo to compete at a World Championship in the same year.